BOARD OF DIRECTORS

 Board Member Terms

-Jill Bean Davenport, RN (Co-founder) graduated from East Carolina University with a Bachelor’s of Science in Nursing.
-Her background encompasses home health and community based nursing, developing a medical billing advocacy business, and clinical research in the anti-infective division at PPD.
-She spent over 5 years volunteering at the Tileston Medical Clinic, specifically in the Diabetic Clinic as the Coordinator.
-She has a special interest in fundraising and ‘tight knit’ communities/villages.
-She has two older children that attended Cape Fear Center of Inquiry since its inception who are now 19 and 16 years of age.
-Jill wanted a similar option for her younger children who are now 6 and 4 years of age, who now attend Island Montessori in Carolina Beach.
-She lives in Kure Beach, NC with her husband, Michael of 8 years and their 4 children. firstname.lastname@example.org
+Jill Bean Davenport, RN (Charter & Children's School, Co-founder) graduate from East Carolina University with a Bachelor of Science in Nursing.
+Her background encompasses home health and community-based nursing, and currently is a consultant in clinical trials.
+She spent over 5 years at the Tileston Medical Clinic as the Volunteer Diabetic Clinic Coordinator.
+The Wilmington Parkinson’s Support Group is where she currently volunteers as a co-facilitator.
+She loves kids and spends time volunteering as a soccer coach.
+She has special interests including anthropology, neurology/brain health, working with the aging population, and non-profits.
+She has two older children that attended Cape Fear Center of Inquiry since its inception who are now 28 and 25 years of age.
+Jill wanted a similar option for her younger children, now 14 and 12, supporting their stewardship of the environment and learning at their own pace.
+She enjoys activities outdoors the most: gardening, surfing, snowboarding, boating, hiking, volleyball, ultimate, soccer, and being around animals.
+She lives in Kure Beach, NC with her husband, Michael of 17 years and their children, 2 cats and 2 dogs. email@example.com